illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 [API reference](https://developer.oculus.com/reference/unity/1.40/class_o_v_r_input/)

 Your control scheme must use the **Oculus controller**, not the keyboard.
-This applies regardless of any example scripts that might imply otherwise.
 You must also tell us what your control scheme is!

 ### Quit Key